Tara Statue Portrays the “Mother of Liberation”

 White Tara is the “Cintachakra” or the wish fulfilling wheel and she can grant faithful devotees anything they desire.
 Additionally, White Tara is one of the three deities of long life.

-In contrast with Green Tara, White Tara statues sit in full lotus or diamond pose.
+In contrast with Green Tara, a White Tara statue sits in full lotus or diamond pose.
 But on a similar note, White Tara statues display the same mudras as Green Tara.
 Additionally, White Tara is Buddha in Tibetan Buddhism, however she is a bodhisattva in Mahayana Buddhist beliefs.

 White Tara Mantra